HaikuTeam/docs/using-haiku/advanced-editing-haiku-as-code.md

 ##### template

 The **template** property describes the structure of your scene.
-Think of the template as a picture of your Haiku as a whole – including elements that may not always be visible.
+Think of the template as a picture of your Animator project as a whole – including elements that may not always be visible.

 ```
 "elementName": "div",